ampproject/amp-toolbox/packages/optimizer/README.md

 #### `optimizeAmpBind`

-Enables a considerably faster scanning method in `amp-bind`, by taking injecting a `i-amphtml-binding` attribute on all elements with a bound attribute.
+Enables a considerably faster scanning method in `amp-bind`, by injecting a `i-amphtml-binding` attribute on all elements with a bound attribute.

 - name: `optimizeAmpBind`
 - valid options: `[true|false]`